adwolfe/PumpController/README.md

 Begin by clicking "Set COM ports" in the top left.
 Enter the correct COM ports for the pump and conductivity meter, confirm your meter model, and accept.
 Then, confirm the desired flow rate (I generally use 0.4 ml/min), and concentrations of Pump A and Pump B are correct and click Confirm.
 This locks the parameters.

-**NOTE** these pumps CANNOT be changed while they are operating.
-If you ever want to update ANYTHING, you must STOP THE PUMPS first!
+**NOTE** these pumps cannot be changed while they are operating.
+If you ever want to update anything, you must STOP the pumps first!

 #### Straight Run
 This feature allows you to choose a desired concentration to flow and run this indefinitely.
 If you change this, stop the pumps, click update, and then run.
-I usually use this feature to equilibriate the pumps and flow at a holding concentration prior to an experiment. **You can start an experiment while this feature is operating!**
+I usually use this feature to equilibriate the pumps and flow at a holding concentration prior to an experiment. **You can start an experiment while this feature is operating!** It allows you to seamlessly transition from the pre-run phase to the experiment without having to stop the pumps.

 #### Segment Builder
 Use this to build out an experiment.
 You can insert segments of either flat holds or linear gradients.
 Select a time, a starting concentration for that segment, and an ending concentration.
 The software will send the correct logic to the pumps to fit chosen paradigm.